fluxcd/kustomize-controller/README.md

-The kustomize-controller is a continuous delivery tool for Kubernetes, specialized in running CD pipelines inside the cluster for workloads and infrastructure manifests generated with Kustomize coming from source control systems.
+The kustomize-controller is a continuous delivery tool for Kubernetes, specialized in running CD pipelines inside the cluster for workloads and infrastructure manifests coming from source control systems.

 ![overview](docs/diagrams/fluxcd-kustomize-source-controllers.png)